-Federal general assembly meetings are convened by mail or e-mail, at least fifteen (15) days prior to the meeting, by the Chairperson of the Federation.
+Federal general assembly meetings are convened by mail or e-mail, at least fifteen (15) days prior to the meeting, by the President of the Federation.
 The written convocation will contain the agenda for the federal general assembly meeting and details of its organisation.

-Federal general assembly meetings may also be convened by the chairperson of the Federation at the request of two-thirds (2/3) of the member associations, who, in such an event, may include their own questions on the agenda.
+The members may also express themselves by written consultation both in ordinary matters, with the exception of the approval of the accounts, and in extraordinary matters, under the conditions and according to the procedures laid down by the Rules of Procedure.
+It is up to the Federal Board of Trustees to decide on this mode of consultation.
+Federal general assembly meetings may also be convened by the President of the Federation at the request of two-thirds (2/3) of the Member Associations, who, in such an event, may include their own questions on the agenda.

-The Chairperson of the Federation also convenes the statutory auditor to every ordinary federal general assembly meeting called to approve the annual accounts.
+The President of the Federation also convenes the statutory auditor to every ordinary federal general assembly meeting called to approve the annual accounts.